samuelmaina/sql-commands-and-queries/README.md

 - Basic and intermediate CRUD operations.
 - Complex querying such as query nesting and query reuse.
 - Aggregation and Grouping.
-- Set operations(union, intersection, etc).
+- Set operations(UNION, INTERSECTION etc) and boolean operations(OR, AND and BETWEEN etc).
 - Validation and integrity constains.
-- Join operations
+- Join operations (LEFT, RIGHT,NATURAL and INNER)
-- Relationships
+- Relationships.
-- Views(lazy and materialized)
+- SQL functions and procedures.
-- Commands such as granting of privileges and Database performance analytics.